Lambertville, New Jersey - A Visitors Guide

 Ideal for a romantic weekend at the edge of town.
 They offer thirteen distinct guest rooms with each suite tastefully decorated with period furnishings.
 All have private baths and many have canopied beds and fireplaces, or even Jacuzzis.
-Reviews/Booking

 Inn at Lambertville Station

-The cities largest bed & breakfast is family friendly.
+Located on the banks of the Delaware River, Lambertville's largest bed & breakfast is family friendly.
 Its three stories with most rooms having a view of the river.